 Is the value of modular homes decreasing?

-Modular homes appreciate and depreciate similar to traditional builds.
+Modular homes appreciate and depreciate in a way that’s similar to traditional builds.

 Where can you get financing for modular homes?

-Among the possibilities from various lenders are a construction loan, home equity loan or line of credit, a cash-out refi, and a personal loan.
+Among the possibilities from various lenders are a construction loan, financing from your builder, or a personal loan.

 How long will a modular home last?

 With proper maintenance and high-quality materials, a modular home should last as long as, or longer than, any traditionally built home.
 Some of the first modular homes, built in the early 1900s, are still standing today.